 Typically, I ask you to work on perhaps two or three tasks between our sessions together.
 If I am pushing you too hard, then it is important for you to say so.
 If you want to be pushed harder, it is also important for you to say so.

 On occasion, if I have a real sense of a particular direction, and you are open to it, I may make specific suggestions, or offer some insights.
-These moments will be infrequent, and often in support of the coaching.
+These are less frequent, and often in support of the coaching.
 In coaching, there is a belief that you are likely to know your own answer, before looking for answers elsewhere.

 You can maximize the value of your coaching experience, as well as the time in between, by following the following guidelines: